If you’re in the hunt for a new iPad, you should definitely take a look at Apple’s third-generation iPad Air.

-Earlier this year, Apple released two brand new iPads: A 7.9-inch iPad mini 5 and a 10.5-inch iPad Air 3 that replaces the iPad Air 2 from 2014.
+Earlier this year, Apple released two new iPads: A 7.9-inch iPad mini 5 and a 10.5-inch iPad Air 3 that replaces the iPad Air 2 from 2014.

 The 2019 iPad Air come in three colors (silver, space gray and gold) and in 64GB and 256GB configurations.
 The device starts at $499 in the U.S. for the Wi-Fi-only model and $629 in the U.S. for the Wi-Fi + Cellular model.

 If you don’t want to pay full price for a 2019 iPad Air you’ll have to hunt for deals.
 Now that we’re approaching the end of the year, the device has gone on sale at various retailers and carriers making it far more affordable than it was earlier this year.

-Apple’s iPad Air 3 comes with some noticeable upgrades that make it an appealing alternative to the iPad mini 5, 9.7-inch iPad, and the iPad Pro line which now includes the company’s 2020 iPad Pros.
+Apple’s third-generation iPad Air comes with some noticeable upgrades that make it an appealing alternative to the iPad mini 5, 9.7-inch iPad, and the iPad Pro line which now includes the company’s 2020 iPad Pros.

 The device comes with an extremely thin design, a 10.5-inch Retina Display with True Tone, a new A12 Bionic Chip which makes it 70% faster than the company’s 9.7-inch iPad, a new 1080p rear camera, and support for Apple Pencil and Smart Keyboard accessory.